Lucknow Pact: Importance

 The Lucknow Pact was seen as a beacon of hope to Hindu–Muslim unity.
 It was the first time that the Hindus and Muslims had made a joint demand for political reform to the British.
 It led to a growing belief in British India that Home Rule (self-government) was a real possibility.
 The pact also marked the high-water mark of Hindu-Muslim unity.
 It established cordial relations between the Muslim League and the Indian National Congress.
 Before the pact, both parties were viewed as rivals who opposed each other and worked in their own interests.
 However, the pact brought a change in that view.

+The Congress also accepted Muslim demands such as weightage in elections and separate electorates. they earlier had rejected this concession given to Muslims in the Morley Minto reforms.
+This also highlighted that Congress accepted Muslim league status and that it was a separate party working for the interests of Muslims.
+It also meant that the Hindus and Congress accepted that Hindus and Muslims are separate communities with different demands and interests.

 The Lucknow Pact also helped in establishing cordial relations between the two prominent groups within the Indian National Congress – the 'extremist' faction led by the Lal Bal Pal trio (Lala Lajpat Rai, Bal Gangadhar Tilak and Bipin Chandra Pal), and the 'moderate' faction led by Gopal Krishna Gokhale until his death in 1915 and later represented by Gandhi.
 Though Jinnah advocated a separate nation for the Muslims 20 years later, in 1916 he was a member of both Congress and Muslim League, was an associate of Tilak, and hailed as 'ambassador of Hindu-Muslim Unity’.